 So how does a solar fountain work?
-Like the majority of solar powered devices, this fountain has solar panels which absorb the sun’s rays throughout daylight hours, and transforms them into energy used to power the fountain.
+Like the majority of solar-powered devices, this fountain has solar panels that absorb the sun’s rays throughout daylight hours and transforms them into energy used to power the fountain.
 This efficient system means that garden fountains need no longer be the staple showpiece of the wealthy and serious enthusiast only.
 Now, pretty much anyone can afford to add this feature.
-Particularly as solar power is not the baby of the energy industry that it once was, and the prices of solar powered products has fallen as the technology has become gradually more commonplace and accessible.
+Particularly as solar power is not the baby of the energy industry that it once was, and the prices of solar-powered products have fallen as the technology has become gradually more commonplace and accessible.

 - How often would you really notice the fountain during nighttime?